• Skip to primary navigation

 Price Includes

-Price includes: 7 nights lodging in a comfortable hotel; Continental breakfast each day; one lunch and four dinners; An overnight stay at a mountain hut, subject to availability (huts have shared sleeping accommodations; the hotel remains available on this night, for those who prefer); Welcome packet with map; Peak Pass which covers the various modes of transportation up the nearby mountains from Zermatt – but no other locations in Switzerland.
-Therefore, if only visiting Switzerland for our tour, we recommend that you buy point-to-point tickets after arriving in Switzerland (allows you to pick your route and maybe less expensive than a pass).
-HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Price includes: 7 nights lodging in a comfortable hotel; Continental breakfast each day; five lunches and four dinners; Peak Pass which covers the various modes of transportation up the nearby mountains from Zermatt – but no other locations in Switzerland.
+Therefore, if only visiting Switzerland for our tour, we recommend that you buy point-to-point tickets after arriving in Switzerland (allows you to pick your route and may be less expensive than a pass).
+HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who do not have other coverage.

 Not included: Transportation to and from Zermatt (easily accessible via excellent public transportation); Meals not listed here; Gratuities for guides.